Priash-Rahman/Hotel_booking_-analysis-_Project/README.md

 - Lead time has a steady relation with avg daily rate
 - Business travellers & solo travellers(friends&family) has high lead time compare to others customers and consequently have booking ratio of 69% & 74%
 - Booking far in advance does increase the probability of cancellation !
-## Question 6 : Provide insights of top revenue generating countries along with booking ratio , cancelation ratio , avg nights .
+## Ad-hoc request 6 : Provide insights of top revenue generating countries along with booking ratio , cancelation ratio , avg nights .
 ### ***For comprehensive analysis and view top 10 contries taken into consideration.
 ![Screenshot 2024-01-25 200039](https://github.com/Priash-Rahman/Hotel_booking_-analysis-_Project/assets/155983828/a1a5ae33-def7-4c63-afd8-f677479e55cc)